slepc4py.SLEPc.EPS#

 Parameters:

-space (Vec | list[Vec]) – Set of basis vectors to be added to the deflation space.
+space (Vec | list[Vec]) – Set of basis vectors of the deflation space.

 Return type: